Haivision/srt/docs/API-functions.md

 default 0 is also a special value that defines an "equalized" load share (it's set to the arithmetic average of the weights from all links).

+The `SRT_SOCKGROUPDATA` structure is used in multiple purposes:

+* Prepare data for connection
+* Getting the current member status

 Functions to be used on groups:

 ### srt_create_group